incrypt0/gochain/README.md

-# A simple blockchain written in Go
+# A Very Basic Blockchain written in Go